H.R.2576 - Frank R. Lautenberg Chemical Safety for the 21st Century Act114th Congress (2015-2016)

 EPA protection of disclosure of CBI is limited to 10 years, with extensions of 10 years.

 (Sec.
-17) The bill amends TSCA to revise requirements related to federal preemption of state statutes or administrative actions to manage risks from chemicals.
-Subject to exemptions, states may not establish or continue to enforce statutes or administrative actions concerning: (1) testing information on chemicals that is likely to produce the same information required by the EPA; (2) restrictions on the manufacture, processing, or distribution in commerce or use of a chemical, and (3) significant new uses of chemicals.
+13) The bill amends TSCA to revise requirements related to federal preemption of state statutes or administrative actions to manage risks from chemicals.
+Subject to exemptions, states may not establish or continue to enforce statutes or administrative actions concerning: (1) information for testing chemicals for unreasonable risks if the information is likely to produce the same information required by the EPA; (2) restrictions on, or penalties for, the manufacture, processing, or distribution in commerce or use of a chemical if the EPA determined that the chemical does not present an unreasonable risk of injury to human health or the environment, and (3) requirements for a chemical that is already subject to requirements governing significant new uses of chemicals.

 The bill caps the penalties and sanctions available to states at the level available to the EPA.
-The EPA may not access a penalty for a violation for which a state has already assessed an adequate penalty.
+A state may not access a penalty for a violation for which the EPA has already assessed an adequate penalty.
 If a state has assessed a penalty for a specific violation, the EPA may not assess a penalty for that violation in an amount that would cause the total of the penalties assessed for the violation by the state and the EPA combined to exceed the maximum amount that may be assessed for that violation by the EPA.

 The bill preserves certain state requirements, rights, causes of actions, and remedies from being preempted by EPA actions under TSCA.
-State actions taken before August 1, 2015, or taken under laws in effect on August 31, 2003, are exempted from preemption.
+State actions taken before August 22, 2016, or taken under state laws in effect on August 31, 2003, are exempted from preemption.

 (Sec.
-18) The bill revises judicial review under TSCA to permit review in the U.S. Court of Appeals for the District of Columbia Circuit of a designation of a chemical as a low-priority substance.
+14) The bill revises judicial review under TSCA, including by permitting review in the U.S. Court of Appeals for the District of Columbia Circuit of a designation of a chemical as a low priority substance.

 Low priority determinations may be challenged within 60 day of publication.